It is all about thriving and building memories in life.

 Main Differences Between Defined Benefit and Defined Contribution

-- A defined benefit plan is a type of typical pension system in which workers and employers engage in funds overtime to save enough for retirement, whereas a defined contribution plan allows workers and employers to engage in funds throughout a period to save enough for post-work years.
+- A defined benefit plan is a typical pension system in which workers and employers invest funds over time to save enough for retirement.
+In contrast, a defined contribution plan allows workers and employers to engage in funds throughout a period to save enough for post-work years.

-- According to a defined benefit plan, the manager submits the risk that the investment return would cover the cost of the retirement sum guaranteed to retirees, but employees take on the risk in a defined contribution plan because payments by workers and management are subject to economic unpredictability.
+- According to a defined benefit plan, the manager submits the risk that the investment return would cover the cost of the retirement sum guaranteed to retirees.
+Still, employees take on the risk in a defined contribution plan because payments by workers and management are subject to economic unpredictability.

 - Defined benefit plans ensure consistent income, making retirement income considerably easier to manage, whereas a defined contribution plan’s end-of-life pension is uncertain.

 - A participant in a defined benefit plan can only have one investment fund or account.
-A person on the other hand who engages in a defined contribution policy has a parallel pension account.
+Conversely, a person who engages in a defined contribution policy has a parallel pension account.